 In our opinion, Current’s offer is refreshingly transparent.
 It’s an excellent solution for tech-savvy parents and teens who prefer mobile banking.
 Current account’s mobile deposit functionality is what we liked the most, as it allows you to deposit money to your account faster and without going to a bank branch.

-Other mobile app features, like creating diverse savings pods, or tracking your spendings, are also beneficial and can even compare to top-rated budgeting apps.
+Other app features, like creating diverse savings pods, or providing you with spending insights, are also beneficial and can even compare to top-rated budgeting apps.

 Is Current a reliable banking option?

-Current is not a bank, but rather a neobank that offers personal accounts for up to $250,000 per account holder.
+Current is not a bank, but rather a neobank that offers a Current personal account secured up to $250,000.
 It uses the latest technology to protect consumers’ information and transactions, while its mobile app boasts additional security features, such as fingerprint and facial recognition.

 Is Current a good debit card?

 Current offers Visa debit cards with many advantages, such as cash rewards and gas hold refunds.
-Read our Current card review for the complete list of benefits.
+Be sure to read our Current card review for the complete list of benefits.

 Who is the Current owned by?